-Fundraising in Western Australia is regulated by the Department of Commerce and the Western Australian Department of Racing, Gaming and Liquor.
+Fundraising in Western Australia is regulated by the Consumer Protection Division of the Department of Mines, Industry Regulation and Safety, and the Department of Local Government, Sport and Cultural Industries.

-The Department of Commerce is responsible for regulating organisations undertaking fundraising activities in Western Australia.
+The Consumer Protection Division of the Department of Mines, Industry Regulation and Safety is responsible for regulating organisations undertaking fundraising activities in Western Australia.

-Fundraising law in Western Australia regulates organisations that collect money or goods from the public or receive bequests and donations (including goods) for a charitable purpose.
+Fundraising law in Western Australia regulates organisations that collect money or goods from the public for a charitable purpose.

 It also covers the conduct of any entertainment or function where admission is charged, and all or part of the proceeds go to a charitable purpose.
 This also includes advertising where all or part of the proceeds of the entertainment or function go to a charitable purpose.

-Note: The Department of Commerce's definition of charitable purpose may differ from the legal definition of charity the ACNC applies when registering organisations as charities at the federal level.
+It is important to note that the definition of ‘charitable purpose’ as set out by Consumer Protection may differ from the legal definition of charity the ACNC applies when registering organisations as charities at the federal level.

 In Western Australia, an organisation collecting money or goods from the public for charitable purposes needs to: